marcelohdez/bedroom/README.md

 version is stated under the release you are trying to run.
 Ex: For Bedroom 3 Java 16+ is required.

 ### _How to set up_
 After downloading the .jar file from the releases section, you can simply double click to open like other applications.
 It is recommended to make a start script for Bedroom to reduce its memory usage if you are into that stuff.
-For Windows, a .bat file can be made in Bedroom's location with the text ```start javaw -jar -Xmx32M filename.jar``` and then making a shortcut to it wherever you like.
+For Windows, a .bat file can be made in Bedroom's location with the text ```start javaw -jar -Xmx32M filename.jar``` (replacing _filename_ with the name of the jar you are trying to run) and then making a shortcut to it wherever you like.
 If you want to keep the command prompt opened for errors, etc. change javaw to java. "-Xmx32M" is the maximum amount of memory Bedroom is allowed to allocate to itself (In this case it is 32MB, actual memory usage may be more due to the JVM, more information can be found [here](https://plumbr.io/blog/memory-leaks/why-does-my-java-process-consume-more-memory-than-xmx).)

 ## How to use
 After opening Bedroom you can input your clock in and out times, if you every mess up on these select time dialogs you